Efficient Fraud Detection Using Deep Boosting Decision Trees: Results

 \subsection{Fraud Detection}

 In this section, we compare the performances of our method DBDT and those benchmarks on the aforementioned fraud detection datasets.
 The Pytorch library was used to implement DBDT.
 We use SGD and PDSCA to optimize the DBDT parameters, respectively, and name the resulting model DBDT-SGD and DBDT-Com.
 The training is performed for 200 epochs and $batch \ size = 128$.
-The soft decision tree hyperparameters are selected according to the popular gradient boosting algorithms, such as GBDT.
+The DBDT hyperparameters are selected according to the default of popular tree boosting API, such as AdaBoost and XGBoost.
 The values finally selected are $T = 40$, $d = 4$, $\lambda_1 = 0.1$, $\lambda_2 = 0.005$.
 The layer number of neural network in inner node is $c = 1$.
 The hyperparameters of compositional deep AUC maximization are initialized as $margin = 1.0$, $\gamma = 500$, $T_0 = 200$, $K = 1000$, $weight dacay = e^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$.
 The model estimation is performed on a Nvidia RTX 2080 Ti GPU server with 256GB of RAM.

-We evaluate the performance of six models for the fraud detection, including two general classification methods AdaBoost and GBDT, three re-sampling based classification methods for imbalanced data SMOTBoost, RUSBoost and Self-Paced Ensemble, and our method GBDT.
+We evaluate the performance of twelve models for the fraud detection, including all baseline mentioned above and our method DBDT.
 Furthermore, to verify the effectiveness of our compositional AUC maximizaiton approach in DBDT for imbalanced data, we evaluate two DBDT models with different optimization algorithms, i.e., DBDT-SGD for algorithm \ref{alg1} which tries to minimize accuracy, and DBDT-Com for algorithm \ref{alg3} which tries to compositionally maximize AUC.
-For every dataset, we randomly select 80\% samples as the training data and the rest to be the test data on which we can predict the potential fraud transactions.
-The experimental results are summarized in Table \ref{table2}, and meanwhile the ROC curves are plotted in Figure \ref{roc}.
+For every dataset, we use 10-fold cross-validation for the model evaluation.
+The experimental results of means and standard deviations of AUC and H-measure are summarized in Table \ref{table2}, and meanwhile the ROC curves are plotted in Figure \ref{roc}.